lucindo/oldies/beddb/README.md

 # beddb
-toy object databese from 2008 written for learling Erlang
+toy object database from 2008 written when I was learling Erlang